Carolyn writes about children's literature for library, preschool, or homeschool settings. She has a BA in English

 The Snowy Day is elegant in its simplicity.
 It will resonate with anyone who has ever played in the snow until they are frozen from head to toe.
-Peter in his pointy-hat snowsuit is adorable on every page, and young children will delight in his play.
+In his pointy-hat snowsuit, Peter is adorable on every page, and young children will delight in his play.
 For those in hot climes, this snow story will make you yearn for what you're missing.
 And for those who have a bit too much snow, the story is a timeless reminder of why children love it so.

 Author Ezra Jack Keats also illustrated this book.
-The illustrations of snow are simple and stylized, with Peter's bright red snowsuit in central focus.
+The illustrations of snow are simple and stylized, with Peter's bright red snowsuit the central focus.
 The warm colors used in the patterns and textures on Peter's pajamas, on his red wallpaper, and on his mother's dress create the feeling of a loving and nurturing home in contrast with the cool colors used to depict the scenes of crunching snow and swirling clouds.
 I wonder if the scenes depicting Peter in his red snowsuit with his faceless playmates were inspired by the author looking out the window of a city apartment building, only to spot a child just like Peter at play!

 The Snowy Day won the prestigious Caldecott Medal in 1963.
-The book not only tells a fine story but also featured the first African American main character to be depicted in a children's picture book.
-This ground-breaking book was followed by several others written by Keats, including A Whistle for Willie, Peter's Chair, A Letter To Amy, and Goggles.
+The book not only tells a fine story but also features the first African American main character to be depicted in a children's picture book.
+This groundbreaking book was followed by several others written by Keats, including A Whistle for Willie, Peter's Chair, A Letter to Amy, and Goggles.

 The Snowy Day is also available in a dual-language version with both English and Spanish text, appropriate for language learners.
-This title is in the must-own children's classics category and a strong recommendation for reading and owning.
+This title is in the must-own children's classics category and is a strong recommendation for reading and owning.
 It is featured on the National Education Association's "Teacher's Top 100 Books for Children" list.